samyarmodabber/lecturenotes-neurocomputing/neurocomputing/3-deeplearning/10-Attention.md

 The encoder-decoder attention is the regular attentional mechanism used in seq2seq architectures.
 Apart from this additional sub-layer, the same residual connection and layer normalization mechanisms are used.
-A mask is used to prevent the self-attention layer to learn from future words.

 ```{figure} ../img/transformer-architecture.png
 ---